 - Texture paint or thinned drywall compound

 Stippling is NOT an activity you can do without covering floors and furniture with drop cloths.
 By its very nature, texturing is a messy operation that results in wet texture material flying in all directions.
 When stippling a ceiling, even the most careful painter will need to cover the floors and adjoining wall surfaces, including door and window trim.
-Use cloth dropcloths for the floor and plastic sheeting for vertical surfaces, hanging it with painter's tape.
+Use drop-cloths for the floor and plastic sheeting for vertical surfaces, hanging it with painter's tape.

 Stippling involves a two-part rolling process—an initial application, then a second rolling over the applied material once it has partially dried.
 Getting the timing correct is the trickiest part of the process.